-My fundamental assumption about this class is that you are here to learn.
-All feedback that I provide you, all learning opportunities that I set up, are predicated on that assumption.
-For you to effectively learn, and for me to effectively advise you on your learning, you must be honest with me and with yourself about what you do and do not know.
-If the atmosphere of trust and learning that I try to create in this class is compromised by individuals behaving in an academically dishonest manner -- for instance, passing off someone else's work as their own -- I will be deeply disappointed and quite upset.
+If the atmosphere of trust and learning that I try to create in this class is compromised by individuals behaving in an academically dishonest manner -- for instance, passing off someone else's work as their own - I will be deeply disappointed and quite upset.
 Academic dishonesty is tantamount to intellectual theft.
 This standard applies to all work ranging from simple lab assignments to the final exam.
-I recommend that you carefully read the Denison University Academic Dishonesty Policy as printed in the student handbook, and the section in the Bedford Handbook entitled "Citing sources" on pages 592-608.
+I recommend that you carefully read the Denison University Code of Academic Integrity (at the URL listed above), the Academic Dishonesty Policy as printed in the student handbook, and the section in the Bedford Handbook entitled "Citing sources" on pages 592-608.
 Neither ignorance nor carelessness is an acceptable defense in cases of plagiarism.